eddyg023/eddyg023.github.io/aboutme.md

  - Attended a 30-week full-stack coding boot camp learning how to create dynamic web-based software systems using Java providing 800+ hours of development education and application.

 **Stony Brook University** <br> Stony Brook, NY <br> August 2020 - May 2024
-- Graduated with a Bachelor's in Arts and Sciences, Majoring in Economics
+- Graduated with a Bachelor's in Arts, Majoring in Economics

 ### Skills